Version: SMASH-3.3

 List

 The List modus provides a modus for hydro afterburner calculations.
-It takes files with a list of particles in Oscar 2013 format as an input.
-These particles are treated as a starting setup.
+It takes per default files with a list of particles in Oscar 2013 format as an input.
+The input format can be adapted to a certain extent using the key Optional_Quantities.
+The provided particles are treated as a starting setup.
 Multiple events per file are supported.
 In the following, the input keys are listed with a short description, an example is given and some information about the input particle files is provided.

 Attention